-Currently I am employed by TNO, the Dutch Organisation for Applied Scientific Research, working in the department of Perceptual and Cognitive Systems in Soesterberg.
-In addition I am holding a chair in Vestibular Motion and Attitude Perception as an extraordinary professor at the Faculty of Behavioural and Movement Sciences of the Vrije Universiteit in Amsterdam.
+I am employed by TNO, a not for profit Dutch Organisation for Applied Scientific Research, working in the department of Human Performance in Soesterberg.
+In addition I am holding a chair in Vestibular Motion and Attitude Perception as an endowed professor at the Faculty of Behavioural and Movement Sciences of the Vrije Universiteit in Amsterdam.

-· Human postural stability and (whole) body movements
+· Head, and (whole) body motion (postural (in)stability)

 · Motion simulation (driving, flight, and sailing)

 · Development of stimulus devices and measurement techniques for eye, pupil, and body movements (infrared reflection, magnetic induction, 3D video-oculography, motion stimulus and recording devices

 · Fundamental research with a focus on modelling of input-output relations regarding pupil, eye, head, and body movements, including (visually induced).motion sickness